 One-Time ‘Shot-Caller’ of MS-13 in Los Angeles, Second Senior Member of Gang Found Guilty of Federal RICO and Drug Offenses

-A criminal complaint is merely an accusation.
+An indictment contains allegations that a defendant committed a crime.
 All defendants are presumed innocent until proven guilty beyond a reasonable doubt in a court of law.